Uruguayan cuisine: Buseca

 Buseca from Italian tradition also known as cazuela de mondongo in Spain.

 Its main ingredient is the mondongo, which is a tripe from the cow's stomach, it is pre-cooked and boiled along with meat, chorizo, peachick, tomato and potato.

 Feijoada

 A dish originating from Portuguese Brazilian influence that takes a bit from the main Rioplatense culture.

 Very popular all over Brazil, feijoada also is popular in Uruguay (though not in Argentina).
 Consumed not only on the northeast but also all along with the country, it is a black bean stew that, unlike the Brazilian feijoada, comes with potatoes (besides bananas and fariña), and made with beef more often than pork.
 It is also common to find chorizo and chorizo Colorado in Uruguayan feijoada.

 Bacalao

 Bacalao is a dry fish stew made from dried and salted cod, chickpeas, onions, potatoes, tomato sauce, and parsley, it is usually consumed on Uruguay over Easter, as it is a Spanish catholic tradition.

-Italian style stews
+Italian-style stews

-Also very popular on Uruguayan cuisine, ragu styled stews still are very popular, such as albondigas con papas and estofado.
+Also very popular on Uruguayan cuisine, ragu-style stews still are very popular, such as albondigas con papas and estofado.